andres-mc/project1/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- Find and use external api
-- Render data on page
+- Show list of options to user
+- Save the selections as results
+- Use them to find the results in the API data
-- Allow user to choose favorites
+- Render and allow user to navigate results

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
-- Use local storage to save user favorites
+- User creates and saves personal list
+- User share recipes, their food results & data into social media plataforms of their selection

 ## Project Schedule